A JOINT PROJECT BASED ON FRIENDSHIP AND BUSINESS ACUMEN

 Inspired by the trees he climbed in his childhood, the result is an entirely new concept for the modern, flexible workplace.
-The Globe Concept is a joint project with Anders Olsson of Moment AB, who participated in the chair’s development and is responsible for rights management, sales and distribution.
+The Globe Concept is a joint project with Anders Olsson of Global Concepts AB, who participated in the chair’s development and is responsible for rights management, sales and distribution.

 PETER OPSVIK – THE MOVEMENT DESIGNER

 As a Norwegian industrial designer, Peter Opsvik trained at the Bergen College of Applied Art and the Norwegian State College of Applied Art, in Oslo.
 Opsvik has worked as a freelance industrial designer since 1970 and he currently has his own design studio in Oslo, where he works with seven colleagues.